-Presently, UPEC is in a process of merging with the neighbour university of Marne la Vallée, and the Master DEIPM is the first joint programme of the two universities.
+UPEC collaborates with the neighbour university of Marne la Vallée, and the Master DEIPM is the first joint programme of the two universities.

-DEIPM has an agreement with a similar programme in Germany (in the university of Freiberg) by wich students of both programmes may study in both universities and get a "double Master" with French and German seals.
+DEIPM has an agreement with a similar programme in Germany (University of Freiberg), in Poland (University of Poznan) and in South Korea (University of Kyung Hee).
+Students of these programmes may study in both universities and get a "double Master".